React SEO: Best Practices, Components, Optimization Tips

 Navigate to http://localhost:3000 in your browser to see your server-rendered page.

 By implementing SSR, you can effectively enhance the SEO for React app, ensuring better visibility and proper handling of components.
+Developers may also implement lazy loading for enhanced performance.
 We have a detailed article on the difference between React and Angular, which can guide you through the nuances of both frameworks and help you make informed decisions for your projects.

 Utilizing Static Site Generation (SSG)